 - A written notebook report with photos of individual steps (close-up) and overall work, illustrations, explanation of each step performed, explanation of overall work done, reasons for performing work, reasons for selecting materials used, list of materials used and prices (budget), schematics, etc. of electric project.
 This option allows you to use your imagination and complete any electrical project that you cannot physically bring to the fair to exhibit.
 You could wire a room in a house, the barn, outdoor lighting, indoor lighting, control systems, alarm systems, etc.

-- Display board (no larger than 36”x36”x36”) showing home wiring (3-way switch, 4-way switch, GFCI Grounding, Circuit Protection, etc.) or any topic covered in the Advanced Division manual.
+- Display board showing home wiring (3-way switch, 4-way switch, GFCI Grounding, Circuit Protection, etc.) or any topic covered in the Advanced Division manual.
 Display board should be appropriately sized for the displayed equipment.